tractorcow/silverstripe-akismet/readme.md

 composer require tractorcow/silverstripe-akismet 3.1.x-dev
 ```

+`AkismetSpamProtector` is automatically assigned as the default spam protector class.

  * If not using composer you'll need to download the
 [akismet module](https://github.com/tractorcow/silverstripe-akismet/releases/tag/3.1.0),
 [spam protector](https://github.com/silverstripe/silverstripe-spamprotection/releases/tag/1.2.0),
 and [akismet](https://github.com/tijsverkoyen/Akismet/releases/tag/1.1.0)

- * Configure your environment to set 'AkismetSpamProtector' as the protector class, and get an API key from
-[akismet.com](http://akismet.com/) and set in the site against one of the following ways.
+ * Get an API key from [akismet.com](http://akismet.com/) and set in the site against one of the following ways.

 config.yml: